cloudmesh-community/book/chapters/faq.md

 ## Auto 80 char

+:o: outdated

-THose that use emcas could experiment with the following.
+Those that use emcas could experiment with the following.
 I do not know if this works well yet.

 The following will autoformat an entire file to 80 chars.
 The reason i put it in test.md is that I do not know if it reliably works on all md files, just inspect the output and decide for yourself. some md files you may not want to manipulate with this though

 ```sh
 cp file.md test.md